 - Valve replacement is needed in some cases.
 This may be with a mechanical or a tissue valve.
 Mechanical valves are made of materials which are not likely to react with your body, such as titanium.
 Tissue valves are made from treated animal tissue, such as valves from a pig.

+Recent guidelines favour replacement rather than repair in many cases.
 If you need surgery, a surgeon will advise on which is the best option for your situation.

 Antibiotics to prevent endocarditis